 Spain - Profile

-- The most attractive natural cruising areas of Spain are situated at its extremes, the north-west Atlantic coast and the Balearics, the islands being one of the Mediterranean's prime yachting centres.
+- The most attractive natural cruising areas of Spain are situated at its extremes, the north-west Atlantic coast and the Balearics - these islands being one of the Mediterranean's prime yachting centres.

-- In recent years Spain's Mediterranean coast and islands have seen a tremendous development in yachting facilities with new marinas being built everywhere, so that one is never more than a few hours' sail away from the next harbour.
+- In the last decade, Spain's Mediterranean coast and islands have seen a tremendous development in yachting facilities with new marinas being built everywhere, so that one is never more than a few hours' sail away from the next harbour.

-- Facilities are also good in Barcelona and the surrounding area.
-There are many marinas with good facilities along the entire Spanish Mediterranean coast.
+- Facilities are also good in Barcelona and the surrounding area, where berthing and boatyard charges are surprisingly economical.

-- Facilities outside the Mediterranean are not so easily available.
+- Facilities in Atlantic Spain tend to be more basic, with boatyards catering to both yachts and commercial boats.
 On the Atlantic coast there are good facilities at the new Puerto Sherry near Cadiz.
-On the north coast the best range is to be found at La Coruña, where the yacht club can be particularly helpful, and in Vigo.
+On the North West coast the best range is to be found at La Coruña, where the yacht club can be particularly helpful, and in Vigo.